kangasta/fdbk/README.md

 fdbk-server -p 8080
 ```

 See `fdbk-server --help` for other options.
-The server is configured via a configuration file: see example in examples directory.

 ## Testing